Roland-02/Cinephile.com/README.md

 Cinephile.com is a film recommendation website that allows users to browse through films and receive recommendations based on their preferences using Machine Learning algorithms.
 <br>
-The application has two servers, a Node server (running on port 8080) that controls the website, and Flask server (running on port 8081) that controls the recommendation engine on the backend.
+The application has two servers, a Node server (running on port 8080) that serves the frontend, and Flask server (running on port 8081) that controls the recommendation engine on the backend.
+The RecommendEngine.py file is an accesible API allowing user-film preference data to inputted to receive set of recommendations.
+Preference data must be organised as instructed in documentation.
 <br>

 SOFTWARE PRE-REQUISITES: